lanl/BEE/doc/User Guide for BEE-Charliecloud.md

 ## Build and Execute Environment (BEE) User Guide for `BEE-Charliecloud`

 The following guide shows you how to run `BEE-Charliecloud` on HPC environment.
 Note that in order to utilize `BEE-Charliecloud` you will need to be in a `Slurm` environment and have access to [Charliecloud](https://github.com/hpc/charliecloud/).
+Additionally some aspects of

 ### Installation
 ##### Step 1.
 Install dependencies
 If this is your first time using BEE, run `install.sh`.

 ##### Step 2.
 Add bee launcher to $PATH
 Add the directory of bee-launcher to $PATH, so that it can run anywhere.
+`$ export PATH=<path_to_git_location>/BEE_Private/bee-launcher:$PATH`

 ##### Step 3.
 Verify additional requirements are satisfied
 - Bash